johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md

 ## Avoiding lazy loading on the Largest Contentful Paint

 At the weekend [I wrote a post documenting how I believe I ruined the SEO on my blog](../2023-01-15-how-i-ruined-my-seo/index.md).
 That post ended up [trending on Hacker News](https://news.ycombinator.com/item?id=34389421).
 People made suggestions around things I could do that could improve things.
-One post in particular caught my eye from [Growtika of Growtika.com](https://growtika.com) saying:
+One post in particular caught my eye from [Growtika](https://growtika.com) saying:

 > Page speed: It's one of the most important ranking factor.
 You don't have to get 100 score, but passing the core web vitals score and having higher score on mobile is recommended.
 >